 | Storage Temperature | deg C | -40~85 | |||

 With SC/APC to FC/APC connectors, this fiber patch cable is ready for deployment in any singlemode 9/125 network.
-Singlemode 9/125 cables are best used for long cable runs.
+Singlemode 9/125 is best used for long cable runs.